 Flour & Bread Consumption

-Large bakeries, which produce wrapped and sliced bread, account for 80% of UK bread production.
-In store bakeries produce about 17% of bread, with the remainder accounted for by high street bakeries.
+Large bakeries, which produce wrapped and sliced bread, account for 85% of UK bread production.
+In store bakeries within supermarkets produce about 12% of bread, with the remainder accounted for by high street bakeries.